AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 ![FindMeetingDateSequenceDiagram](images/FindMeetingDateSequenceDiagram.svg)

 ### Add Tag Feature
-This feature allows users to add `tags` to a `person` within the contact list, without the need to use the `edit` command.
+This feature allows users to add multiple `Tag`s to a `Person` within the contact list, without the need to use the `edit` command.

 This feature is implemented through the `AddTagCommand` and the `AddTagCommandParser` which extends `Command` and `Parser` respectively.

-The `AddTagCommandParser` takes in an `index` and the `tags` to add to a person.
+The `AddTagCommandParser` takes in an `INDEX` and the `TAG`s to add to a person.
 If both are supplied and valid, they are passed into the `AddTagCommand`, if not it will throw an exception according to the error.

 The following sequence diagram shows how `AddTag` interacts with `Logic`.

 ![AddTagSequenceDiagram-Model](images/AddTagSequenceDiagram.svg)

-1. The user keys in `addtags 1 t/validTag1 t/validTag2` to add 2 valid tags to the `person` at the first `index`.
+1. The user keys in `addtags 1 t/validTag1 t/validTag2` to add 2 valid tags to the `Person` at the first `index`.
-2. The `AddTagCommandParser` validates `index` and `tags`, then returns a new `AddTagCommand` with the corresponding index and set of tags.
+2. The `AddTagCommandParser` first validates the `INDEX` and `TAG`s before it returns a new `AddTagCommand` with the corresponding `INDEX` and set of `Tag`s.
 3. The `LogicManager` then executes the `AddTagCommand`.
-4. The `AddTagCommand` finds the `Person` to add tags to using `Index` and creates a new `Person` with the added tags.
+4. The `AddTagCommand` finds the `Person` to add the `Tag`s to using `INDEX` and creates a new `Person` with the added `Tag`s.
 5. `AddTagCommand` then calls the `setPerson(person, personWithAddedTags)` method to set the old `Person` to the newly created `Person`.
-6. `AddTagCommand` then calls `updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)` to update `UI` to display the person with the newly added `Tags`.
+6. `AddTagCommand` then calls `updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)` to update the `UI` to display the person with the newly added `Tag`s.
 7. `CommandResult` is then returned to `LogicManager`.

 ### Delete Tag Feature

-This section aims to show the logic behind delete tag command and the consideration behind the scene.

-Delete Tag Command is a new featured added for user to delete one specific tag associated with a specific person located by index of the current list.
-This command is called by `deletetag` followed by the index of the targeted person, then by one target tag `tag` object.
-In case of the targeting tag is not associated with the person, an error message suggesting missing targeted tag will be returned.
+This feature allows users to delete multiple `Tag`s from a `Person` within the contact list, without the need to use the `edit` command.

-The delete tag mechanism is facilitated by `DeleteTagCommand` and `DeleteTagCommandParser` that extends `Command` and `Parser` respectively.
-The `DeleteTagCommandParser` takes in an `index` and the `tag` to delete from a person.
-If both are supplied and valid, they are passed into the `DeleteTagCommand`.
+The feature is implemented through the `DeleteTagCommand` and the `DeleteTagCommandParser` which extends `Command` and `Parser` respectively.

+The `DeleteTagCommandParser` takes in an `INDEX` and the `TAG`s to delete from a person.
+If both are supplied and valid, they are passed into the `DeleteTagCommand`,  if not it will throw an exception according to the error.
+Note that all `TAG`s supplied must be found on the specified `person` to be considered valid.

 The following sequence diagram shows how `DeleteTagCommand` interacts with `Logic`.

 ![DeleteTagSequenceDiagram](images/DeleteTagSequenceDiagram.svg)

-1. The user keys in `deletetag 1 t/validTag` to delete `validTag` associated with the `person` at the first `index`.
+1. The user keys in `deletetag 1 t/validTag` to delete `validTag` associated with the `Person` at the first `INDEX`.
-2. The `DeleteTagCommandParser` checks that the `index` and `tag` are valid, then returns a new `DeleteTagCommand` with the corresponding index and the target tag.
+2. The `DeleteTagCommandParser` checks that the `index` and `tags` are valid before it returns a new `DeleteTagCommand` with the corresponding `INDEX` and the target `TAG`s.
 3. The `LogicManager` then executes the `DeleteTagCommand`.
-4. The `DeleteTagCommand` finds the `Person` using `Index` and check whether the target tag exists for the `Person`.
+4. The `DeleteTagCommand` finds the `Person` using `INDEX` and checks whether the target `Tag`s exist for the `Person`.
-5. If targeted `tag` is found with the targeted `Person`, then the command creates a new `Person` with the all other tags except the targeted tag.
+5. If all target `Tag`s are found with the targeted `Person`, the command creates a new `Person` with all other `Tag`s excluding the specified `Tag`s.
-6. If targeted `tag` is not found with the targeted `Person`, then the command will return an error message indicating the `Person` does not have the targeted `validTag`.
+6. If any target `Tag`s are not found with the targeted `Person`, the command will return an error message indicating the missing specified `Tag`s.
 7. `DeleteTagCommand` then calls the `setPerson(person, editedPerson)` method to set the old `Person` to the newly created `Person`.
-8. `DeleteTagCommand` then calls `updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)` to update `UI` to display the newly updated person list in Findvisor.
+8. `DeleteTagCommand` then calls `updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)` to update the `UI` to display the newly updated person list in FINDvisor.
 9. `CommandResult` is then returned to `LogicManager`.

 --------------------------------------------------------------------------------------------------------------------